 VISITING LAKE TAHOE

 Tahoe is always a prime location for visitors from around the world.
 It is peaceful, beautiful, and offers plenty of outdoor activities.
-States and Cities around the Country have issued "stay at home" orders and people are trying to figure out what to do for 30 days being stuck in their homes.
-So it's no surprise that some have decided to get out of their home in the city and go to the mountains to get a little break.
+States and Cities around the Country have issued “stay at home” orders and people are trying to figure out what to do for over a month being stuck in their homes.
+So it’s no surprise that some have decided to get out of their home in the city and go to the mountains to get a little break.

 All around the lake the hotels and motels have shut down per the emergency declarations in California and Nevada.
-Short term rentals (vacation homes) have also been asked to follow the same rules as hotels, and are blocking their calendars for the entire "stay at home" period for both states.
-The only exceptions allowed to stay in short term rentals are people who fall under the exempt categories (medical, emergency, utility services).
-Local jurisdictions may begin issuing fines for vacation rentals who continue to allow bookings during the 30 day period.
+Short term rentals (vacation homes) have also been asked to follow the same rules as hotels, and are blocking their calendars for the entire “stay at home” period for both states.
+The only exceptions allowed to stay in short term rentals are people who fall under the exempt categories (medical, emergency, utility services) and for those who have been at the house since mid-March when the stay-at-home orders were put in place.